Alessandro-Silvestri/meero_rename/README.md

-The restaurant name is the name folder put the NEF files and the txt file list (any txt file name) in a folder The hero files have to be put in a subfolder (any name) the renaming will follow the NEF files alphaberical order
+The restaurant name is the name folder put the NEF files and the txt file list (any txt file name) in a folder The hero files have to be put in a subfolder (any name) the renaming will follow the NEF files alphaberical order.
+Here the name of the folder is 'Kebab Shop'

 ![meero_rename](https://user-images.githubusercontent.com/103107872/195822288-c46c1f24-6149-403d-b2e3-7a98129a98f8.jpg)